-Features of Dwarf Perennial Rye Grass
+Why Dwarf Perennial Rye Grass is Great for Lawns

-It has also retained some of the attributes which made it such a great pasture and forage turf .
-Versatility, excellent wear resistance and its dense and compact growth.
+Dwarf perennial ryegrass is a “bunch” grass with a limited ability to spread.
+This variety tolerates close mowing, meaning it can be used for a wider range of grass surface requirements.
+It has also retained some of the attributes which made it such a great pasture and forage turf decades ago: versatility, excellent wear resistance and dense and compact growth.

 This ryegrass variant could be just the species to shake up your garden for the better.
 It has a much finer leaf, denser sward and easier cut than its pasture counterpart.
 Very dark in colour, dwarf perennial ryegrass makes for an attractive addition to any turf mix.